Charleston, West Virginia Dog Bite Attorney

 - File a Dog Bite Report

-Next, file a dog bite report with the property authorities.
+Next, file a report with the property authorities.
 Find your department by county and explain what happened.
 Give the dog and owner’s names if possible.
 This will legally document your case and may prevent future attacks from the same canine.
 Filing a report can allow the authorities to enforce local rules and enhance the safety of everyone in the city.
+In Charleston, West Virginia, or elsewhere in Kanawha County, you can report a bite by calling the Kanawha-Charleston Health Department at (304) 344-5243.

 - Contact an Attorney